g-ravity/shoonya-brokerage-calculator/README.md

 ## Shoonya Brokerage Calculator

-Simple too to calcuate your daily brokerages trade wise.
+Simple tool to calculate your daily brokerages trade wise.
 Also provides some simple back office functionalities like PNL graph and some data visualizations.